JeroenBakker/just-attribute/README.md

 There is currently no planned support for tracking redeemed discount codes or other promotions which could be used to attribute orders.

 Planned:
-- Add out of the box implementation for recognising organic search based on a list of domains
-- Add out of the box implementation for recognising organic social media based on a list of domains
 - Add out of the box implementation for running attribution models in BigQuery using javascript UDFs
 - Describe how to contribute
 - Add a code style linter/fixer to make contributing easier